pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"confusing-with-statement"+OR+"W0124")

 ### [W0125](#W0125) (using-constant-test)<a name="W0125"></a>
-Using a conditional statement with a constant value Emitted when a conditional statement (If or ternary if) uses a constant value for its test.
+Using a conditional statement with a constant value.

+Emitted when a conditional statement (If or ternary if) uses a constant value for its test.
 This might not be what the user intended to do.

 **:x: Incorrect code**